oxuva/long-term-tracking-benchmark/README.md

 ## 6. How to submit your tracker to the leaderboard
 - Need a paper with results on it (because we need a reference and description)
 - Do a PR
-- Does not matter if it is at the top.
+- Does not matter if it is at the top, it allows to other people to cite your work.
-- Please do not share results post-codalab pre-pr online. (how to enforce that?)
+- (Please do not share results post-codalab pre-pr online.)